Proven-Paradox/shaper-system/Handbook.md

 #### Use Abilities
 All Abilities available to you outside of a chase scene are available during chases as well.
 In order to use a Melee range Ability, your Position must match your target’s.
 To use a Close range Ability, your Position must be within 1 of your target’s; for Medium, 2; for Long, 3.
 Abilities that did only damage previously still do so, but any Ability that affects movement can be used to get an upper hand during the chase.

-#### Sprint
+#### Rush
-Sprinting is a Major Action, and allows you to move three Positions at once.
+Rushing during a chase is a Major Action, and allows you to move three Positions at once.
 Doing this costs a point of Endurance.

 #### Recover
 Recovery is a Major Action, and you cannot use your Minor Action to do anything that causes you to move.
 This recovers one point of Endurance, up to a maximum of your [Hero Tier](#hero-tier) + Toughness + Heart.